Rent Control: Policy Issue

 Currently, 33 states preempt local governments from adopting rent regulation laws while California, the District of Columbia, Maine, Maryland, Minnesota, New Jersey, New York, and Oregon have rent control policies in place at the state or local level.

 However, as housing instability and tenant displacement concerns gain more attention, local governments are increasingly pushing back on preemption laws and considering adoption of these restrictions.
-As of 2022, over 200 local governments had a rent control policy in place.
+As of 2024, over 305 local governments have a rent control policy in place.

 While each jurisdiction's rent control regime is slightly different, their laws and regulatory frameworks often perform similar functions: